Container Device Interface (CDI) Support in the GPU Operator#

-About the Container Device Interface
+About the Container Device Interface#

 Use of CDI is transparent to cluster administrators and application developers.
 The benefits of CDI are largely to reduce development and support for runtime-specific plugins.

-Enabling CDI During Installation
+Enabling CDI During Installation#

+CDI is enabled by default during installation in GPU Operator v25.10.0 and later.
 Follow the instructions for installing the Operator with Helm on the Installing the NVIDIA GPU Operator page.

-Enabling CDI After Installation
+Enabling CDI After Installation#

 Procedure